 Faculty or academic instructional staff can apply for up to $5,000 in funding per course.
 This grant can only be awarded once per course or course section.

 The Course Development Grant program is intended to support courses that bring together a diverse group of UW-Madison students to engage in community-based learning with non-profit or community organizations.
 Community-based learning is a credit-bearing, high-impact educational experience that integrates meaningful community engagement, both direct engagement as well as project-based work, with guided reflection to enhance students’ understanding of course content and sense of civic responsibility.

 Proposals that address how the course will involve a diverse group of UW-Madison students to meet a community-identified priority are especially encouraged.
 Extra consideration will be given to proposals addressing the recommendations of the Civic Action Plan, especially #9: “Support innovative models of community-based learning and student engagement that create sustained partnerships and sustained student engagement that complement the common/typical one semester course (university-centered) time frame.”
 Extra consideration will be given to proposals that address any/all of the following:

 1. Health disparities

 2. Community requests for COVID-related response

 This initiative is designed to support undergraduate and graduate-level courses in all disciplines.

 - Wages for an upper-level undergraduate or graduate student, including a TA or PA, to assist with course development and implementation.
 (Note: if funding is used to support a graduate PA, tuition remission will be waived for the semester.)

-- Community engagement initiatives
+- Community engagement staff and initiatives

 - Supplies and other miscellaneous expenses directly related to course development and implementation